-Provide 2010-2011 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2010-2011 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2010-2011 academic year costs of attendance will be available:
+Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$41,170 \$41,170
+Tuition: \$42,610 \$42,610

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$375 \$350
+G1 REQUIRED FEES: \$475 \$450

 G1 ROOM AND BOARD:

-(on-campus) \$10,430 \$10,430
+(on-campus) \$10,800 \$10,800

 G1 ROOM ONLY:

-(on-campus) \$5,380 \$5,380
+(on-campus) \$5,570 \$5,570

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,050 \$5,050
+(on-campus meal plan) \$5,230 \$5,230

-G1 Comprehensive tuition and room and
+G1 Comprehensive tuition and room an

-college cannot provide separate tuiti on and room and
+college cannot provide separate tuit ion and room and

 board fees):

-~ Others

 G1 Other:

-G2 Minimum Maximum

-GZ IVIIIIIIIIIIIIIIIII Ινιαλιπιμπ

-G2 Number of credits per term a student can take for the stated full-time tuition 12 18 G3 G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes No X

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 18 G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? х G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?